okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 For an SSR Inline Hook, at a high level the following workflow occurs:

 1. An end user attempts to self-register for your Okta org.
-1. A Registration Inline Hook fires during this process and sends a call to the external service with the user's data.
+1. A Registration Inline Hook fires during this process and sends a call to the external service with the end user's data.
-1. The external service evaluates the Okta call to make sure the user is from domain `example.com`.
+1. The external service evaluates the Okta call to make sure the end user is from domain `example.com`.
 1. The external service responds to Okta with a command to allow or deny the registration based on the email domain.

 For a Progressive Enrollment Inline Hook, at a high level the following workflow occurs:

-1. An existing registered user attempts to log in to their profile.
+1. An existing registered end user attempts to log in to their profile.
-1. A Profile Enrollment policy presents a custom form that asks for additional data from the user.
+1. A Profile Enrollment policy presents a custom form that asks for additional data from the end user.
-1. A Registration Inline Hook fires during this process and sends a call to the external service with the user's data.
+1. A Registration Inline Hook fires during this process and sends a call to the external service with the end user's data.
-1. The external service responds to Okta with a command to allow or deny the addition of the new data to the user's profile.
+1. The external service responds to Okta with a command to allow or deny the addition of the new data to the end user's profile.

 See [Inline Hooks](/docs/concepts/inline-hooks/) for more general information.